c-jimenez/open-ocpp/README.md

 Connectivity status, registration status and Central System initiated operations will be notified through the event handler interface.

-OCPP Charge Point operation are triggered by the Charge Point object interface.
+OCPP Charge Point operations are triggered by the Charge Point object interface.

 Extract of a quick start main() :